hanscappelle/anamorphic-desqueeze-android-app/README.md

 ## Upcoming features

-- Allow for fully custom aspect ratio + remember last used one
+- remember last used aspect ratio
 - General UI improvements
 - Configuration for export format (and compression ratio in case of JPEG)